 The Holtzman Lab focuses on psychological phenomena at the intersection of social and personality psychology, informed by a multi-method quantitative approach.
+Much of this research has clinical relevance, and not coincidentally, several students have gone on to enroll in doctoral programs in clinical psychology.

 Clint E. Johnson (2017-2019).
 After graduating from Armstrong State University, Clint began working in the lab as an M.S. student in Fall 2017.
 In 2019, Clint successfully defended his thesis and then began attending Saint Louis University for his Ph.D. in developmental psychology.